NaishengZhang/book-recommendation-system/README.md

 Any items not observed during training (i.e., which have no interactions in the training set, or in the observed portion of the validation and test users), can be omitted unless you're implementing cold-start recommendation as an extension.

+In general, users with few interactions (say, fewer than 10) may not provide sufficient data for evaluation, especially after partitioning their observations into train/test.
+You may discard these users from the experiment, but document your exact steps in the report.

 ### Evaluation